 - My YouTube channel makes a small amount of advertising revenue (below $5,000/year).
 I keep ads on because even if I turn them off, YouTube still overrides this and shows them.
 I have no control or knowledge what ads are served for my videos.

-- I no longer have any revenue sources from sponsorships, affiliates, or ads - outside the YouTube ones.
-I am in the process of removing all affiliate links from all properties - the blog, YouTube channel, and so on.
+- I no longer have any revenue sources from sponsorships, affiliates, or third-party ads - outside the YouTube ads mentioned above.